-In 1999, after working on the first straw bale house in the Netherlands, the Butterfly house in Ouwerkerk, our founder Thomas Pijnenborgh was invited to come help design and build a clay brick house in Morganbay, South Africa.
-After working on several more houses in the holiday village of Morganbay he became one of the co founders of Khula Dhamma Community, being the youngest he played a minor role in this proces at that time.
+In 1999 after working on the first straw bale house in the Netherlands, the Butterfly house in Ouwerkerk, our founder Thomas Pijnenborgh was invited to come help design and build a clay brick house in Morganbay, South Africa.
+In 2002 after working on several more houses in the holiday village of Morganbay he became one of the co founders of Khula Dhamma Community, being the youngest (23) he played a minor role in this process at that time.

-Up until 2008 there were still only 6 resident members with a regular flow of visitors and volunteers.
+Up until 2008 there were still only 6 resident members with a regular flow of visitors and volunteers, we sold of 80 hectares.
 Thomas became a visitor himself after settling back in the Netherlands...
-With the help of volunteers and with very little finance Khula Dhamma managed to secure a water supply with a solar pump, a permaculture garden, set up two bee hives, built an outdoor compost toilet, 3 yurts, a large kitchen and three houses for guests.
-The community also retrofitted the old farmhouse, installed satelite internet, now the community house, and the barn, now a workshop and gathering space, as well as two old traditional thatched roundhouses.
+With the help of volunteers and with very little finance Khula Dhamma managed to secure a water supply with a solar pump, a permaculture garden, set up two bee hives, built an outdoor compost toilet, 3 Yurts, a large kitchen and three houses for guests.
+The community also retrofitted the old farmhouse, installed satellite internet, now the community house, and the barn, now a workshop and gathering space, as well as two old traditional thatched roundhouses.

 After transforming the existing buildings we eventually built six more beautiful round natural homes.
 There is also a forest garden and personal Permaculture gardens by every house.
 We build one StrawBale house, most of the other natural buildings at Khula Dhamma are cob with wattle and daub partition walls.
 Cob is made from clay, sand and straw, all materials that are freely available on the land and just need work to process them.
 Many of the homes use glass bottles and old car windscreen to great effect.